data-tsunami/django-mercadopago/README.rst

 djmercadopago is a simple Django app to use MercadoPago

 THIS IS WIP.
 THIS DOESN'T WORK YET.

 PLEASE, THINK TWICE BEFORE USING THIS ON A PRODUCTION ENVIRONMENT.

+Most important things to do:

+* document security issues
+* implement exception handling
+* more functional tests

 Quick start
 -----------